junxit/us-congress-bills-109/bill.md

       >     - **(A)** collateral damage; or
       >     - **(B)** death, damage, or injury incident to a lawful attack.
       >   - **(4)** *Inapplicability of taking hostages to prisoner exchange* Paragraph (1)(I) does not apply to an offense under subsection (a) by reason of subsection (c)(3) in the case of a prisoner exchange during wartime.
+      >   - **(5)** *Definition of grave breaches* The definitions in this subsection are intended only to define the grave breaches of common Article 3 and not the full scope of United States obligations under that Article.

   - **(2)** *Retroactive applicability* The amendments made by this subsection, except as specified in subsection (d)(2)(E) of section 2441 of title 18, United States Code, shall take effect as of November 26, 1997, as if enacted immediately after the amendments made by section 583 of Public Law 105–118 (as amended by section 4002(e)(7) of Public Law 107–273).
 - **(c)** *Additional prohibition on cruel, inhuman, or degrading treatment or punishment*